 A tumor begins when normal cells change and grow uncontrollably, forming a mass called a tumor.
-A tumor can be benign or malignant.
-A benign tumor is not cancerous and usually can be removed without it causing much harm.
-A malignant tumor is cancerous and can be harmful if not found early and treated.
-It can spread to and damage the body’s healthy tissues and organs.
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can spread to other parts of the body.
+A benign tumor means the tumor will not spread and usually can be removed without it causing much harm.

-An endocrine tumor is a mass that affects the parts of the body that secrete hormones.
+An endocrine tumor is a mass that affects the parts of the body that produce and release hormones.
 Because an endocrine tumor develops from cells that produce hormones, the tumor itself can produce hormones and cause serious illness.

 About carcinoid tumors

-A carcinoid tumor starts in the hormone-producing cells of various organs, mostly in the gastrointestinal tract (such as the stomach and intestines) and the lungs, but it can also start in the pancreas, testicles (in males), or ovaries (in females).
-More than one carcinoid tumor can occur within the same organ.
-The cause of carcinoid tumors is unknown.
+A carcinoid tumor starts in the hormone-producing cells of various organs.
+Carcinoid tumors most often develop in the gastrointestinal tract, in organs such as the stomach or intestines, or in the lungs.
+However, a carcinoid tumor can also develop in the pancreas, a man’s testicles, or a woman’s ovaries.
+More than one carcinoid tumor can occur in the same organ.

 Here is a general overview of where carcinoid tumors begin: